 - 10. Claimant suffers from a seizure disorder.
-The nature and extent of the malady was the subject of some dispute during the Fair Hearing.
-She suffers from short seizures, perhaps two to three minutes, and longer "breakthrough" disorders, meaning a seizure lasting five minutes or more.
+The nature and extent of the malady was the subject of some dispute during the Fair Hearing, as to each Claimant.
+She suffers from short seizures, perhaps two to three minutes, and is at risk for longer "breakthrough" disorders, meaning a seizure lasting five minutes or more.
 When a seizure reaches five minutes, a family member, usually her mother, gives her Diastat, a rectal suppository that contains diazepam.
 That drug has been prescribed to her to respond to longer seizures. - 11.
 Claimant and sister 1 are both treated by Susan Shaw, M.D., FAES.
-Dr. Shaw is Medical Director of the Epilepsy Center at Rancho Los Amigos National Rehabilitation Center (Rancho) and she the chair of the Department of Neurology at Rancho.
+Dr. Shaw is Medical Director of the Epilepsy Center at Rancho Los Amigos National Rehabilitation Center (Rancho) and she is the chair of the Department of Neurology at Rancho.
 She is board-certified in neurology, and board-certified in two subspecialties, clinical neurophysiology and epilepsy.
 (Ex.
-C, p.
+F, p.
 1.)

-12. In her letter, Dr. Shaw stated that in the four and one-half years Claimant has been under her care, Claimant's seizures (of any type) have decreased from approximately 10 per month to two per month, and the duration of the seizures has decreased as well.
-An increase to three per month, noted in January 2018 medical records, was brought back down to two per month through adjustment of Claimant's anti-seizure medications.
+12. In her letter, Dr. Shaw stated that in the nearly four years Claimant has been under her care, her seizures (of any type) have been stable at one or two per month.
 (Ex.
-C, p.
+F, p.
 1.)